hectorcorrea/solr-for-newbies/tutorial.md

   #
 ```

 If you go to the Analysis Screen again and enter "胡志明" (Ho Chi Minh) as the "Field Value (index)", select `text_general` as the FieldType and analyse the values you'll notice how Solr calculated three tokens ("胡", "志", and "明") which is incorrect in Chinese.
-However, if you select `text_cjk` and analyze the values again you'll notice that you'll end with two tokens ("胡志" and "志明") thanks to the `CJKBigramFilterFactory` and that is the expected behavior for text in chinese.
+However, if you select `text_cjk` and analyze the values again you'll notice that you'll end with two tokens ("胡志" and "志明") thanks to the `CJKBigramFilterFactory` and that is the expected behavior for text in Chinese.

 The data for this section was taken from this [blog post](https://opensourceconnections.com/blog/2011/12/23/indexing-chinese-in-solr/).
 Although the technology referenced in the blog post is a bit dated, the basic concepts explained are still relevant, particularly if you, like me, are not a CJK speaker.
+Naomi Dushay's [CJK with Solr for Libraries](http://discovery-grindstone.blogspot.com/2013/10/cjk-with-solr-for-libraries-part-1.html) is a great resource on this topic.

 ## Stored vs indexed fields (optional)